Billy Lyon

-For the Scottish footballer, see Billy Lyon (footballer).

-William Morton Lyon (born December 10, 1973) is an American former professional football defensive lineman who played for the Green Bay Packers and Minnesota Vikings of the National Football League (NFL).
+William Morton Lyon (born December 10, 1973) is an American former professional football player who was a defensive lineman for the Green Bay Packers and Minnesota Vikings of the National Football League (NFL).
 He played college football for the Marshall Thundering Herd.
 He signed with the Kansas City Chiefs after going undrafted in 1997 but was waived before the start of the regular season.
 Lyon later joined the Packers' practice squad in 1997 and played in 59 games for the team from 1998 to 2002.
 He also appeared in 13 games for the Minnesota Vikings in 2003.

 Early life

 William Morton Lyon was born on December 10, 1973, in Ashland, Kentucky.
 He attended Lloyd Memorial High School in Erlanger, Kentucky.

 College career

 Lyon played college football for the Marshall Thundering Herd from 1993 to 1996 and was a three-year starter.
 He was redshirted in 1992 as the team won the national championship.
 Lyon helped the Thundering Herd advance to the national championship game his junior year in 1995 by recording a career-high 13 tackles, including one safety, in the team's semifinal victory over McNeese State.
 He totaled 91 tackles and nine sacks his senior season in 1996 as the Thundering Herd went 15–0 and won the national championship.

 Lyon was inducted into the Marshall Athletic Hall of Fame in 2007.